-Products are guaranteed to conform to the quality and content indicated on each vial and external labels during their shell file.

-BIOTOOLS obligation and purchaser's rights under this warranty are limited to the replacement by BIOTOOLS of any product that is shown defective in fabrication, and that must be returned to BIOTOOLS, freight prepaid, or at BIOTOOLS ofton, replacement of the purchasing price.
+Products are guaranteed to conform to the quality and content indicated on each vial and external labels during their shelf life.
+BIOTOOLS obligation and purchaser's rights under this warranty are limited to the replacement by BIOTOOLS of any product the shown defective in fabrication, and that must be returned to BIOTOOLS, freight prepaid, or at BIOTOOLS oftion, replacement of purchasing price.
 Any complaint on damaged goods during transport must be directed to the handling or transport agent.

 Product for Research Use Only.
 This product must be used by qualified professionals only.
 It is the responsibility of the user to ascertain that a given product is adequate for a given application.
 Any product not fulfilling the specifications included in the product sheet will be replaced.
 This warranty limits our responsibility to the replacement of the product.
-No other warranty contracts, of any kind, express or implied, including, without finitiation, implicit warranties of commercialisation ability or adequacy for a given purpose, are provided by BIOTOOLS.
+No other variantles, of any kind, express or implied, including, without limitation, implict warranties of commercialisation ability or adequacy for a given purpose, are provided by BIOTOOLS.
 BIOTOOLS will not be held responsible for any direct, indirect, consequential or incidental damage resulting of the use, misuses, results of the use or inability to use any product.